-The application design of BioMesh3D incorporates the following considerations: (1) the input for the application will consist of segmented data and additional geometrical models and points for the boundary conditions, (2) the output will be a mesh or a series of meshes with data assigned to the mesh for subsequent simulations, (3) the application has to provide visual interaction (i.e., the user should be able to browse through the mesh each step of the process), (4) the meshing pipeline should be reasonably simple (i.e., the program should have only a few steps that user needs to follow in order to build a mesh), and (5) the program will both render meshes with tetrahedral as well as hexahedral elements, and permit optionally triangulated surfaces to be exported for methods like boundary elements.
+lations, (3) the application has to be visual (i.e., the user should be able to browse through the mesh each step of the process), (4) the meshing pipeline should be reasonably simplistic (i.e., the program should have only a few steps that user needs to follow in order to build a mesh), and (5) the program will both render meshes with tetrahedral as well as hexahedral elements, and optionally triangulated surfaces can be exported for methods like boundary elements.
 Figure 19 gives an example framework for the integrated BioMesh3D application.